-Bloomington Center for the Arts occupies the north end of the Bloomington Civic Plaza.
-The facility is utilized by nine resident art organizations, the City and the community for arts activities, City functions and private rentals.
+Bloomington Center for the Arts occupies the north end of Bloomington Civic Plaza.
+The facility houses eight resident art organizations, the City and the community for arts activities, City functions and private rentals.

 Room Sizes and Capacity Limits

-Outdoor spaces will be assessed on case-by-case basis.
+Outdoor space requests will be assessed on case-by-case basis.

 COVID Safety and Preparedness Plan

 For full details on how we will keep guests and staff safe, download the BCA COVID-19 Safety and Preparedness Plan.

 - In person (Hours vary; Call 952-563-8575 for current hours)

 The Center for the Arts includes two theaters, two galleries, dance studio and rehearsal spaces, art classrooms and offices for the facility's nine resident arts organizations.
 Indoor and outdoor spaces are available for rentals.

 Artistry presents exhibitions in the Inez Greenburg Gallery and the Atrium Gallery at the north end of Bloomington Civic Plaza.